KnickKnaack/Average-Joes/userstories.md

 Acceptance Test: The one choice players can make definitely help with getting the item they want but it should only happen once a week.
 Instead of randomizing one item for each slot in the special offers section, we can make one that shows a variety of items to choose from.
 Test the list generator, test the price display, and test the date for the freedom of choice item to show up.

 ### 7: Suitable for Younger Audiences
 As a father I sometimes give my younger child my tablet or phone to play with.
-I would like the safe of mind knowing this game is suitable for them to play if they choose to access it.
+I would like the peace of mind of knowing this game is suitable for them to play if they choose to access it.

 Elaboration: A user of any age should be able to play our game with no adult content or mature material.